laudeco/dolibar-stock-manager/README.md

 I didn't add any test yet!
 I know it's bad but I will add them as soon as possible.

 ### QuaggaJS
-Library that allows to scan the barcode (code 128) from the UI.
+Library that allows to scan the barcode from the UI.
 This library and its documentation are available on [github](https://github.com/serratus/quaggaJS).

 ## Contributions
 If you have any idea to make the application better don't hesitate to propose it.